googleapis/ruby-spanner-activerecord/examples/snippets/interleaved-tables/README.md

 # Sample - Interleaved Tables

-__NOTE__: This example requires Rails 7.1 or later.

-This example shows how to use interleaved tables with the Spanner ActiveRecord adapter in Rails 7.1 and later.
+This example shows how to use interleaved tables with the Spanner ActiveRecord adapter.
-Interleaved tables use composite primary keys.
-This is only supported by Rails 7.1 and later.
-For older versions, you need to use the third-party gem `composite_primary_key` (https://github.com/composite-primary-keys/composite_primary_keys).
+Interleaved tables use composite primary keys, which are natively supported in Rails 7.1 and later.

 See https://cloud.google.com/spanner/docs/schema-and-data-model#creating-interleaved-tables for more information on interleaved tables if you are not familiar with this concept.